All Episodes

 I'm doing good.

-I'm in Northeast Texas, about two hours to Dallas.
+I'm in Northeast Texas, about two hours through east of Dallas.

-But uh if and I if I may dare and humbly add one one thing to be said too, I d I mean I I should have guessed because and as you outlined the three or four points of what what they hope to accomplish, I will tell you for people like myself and those that are around that I speak to who are otherwise aren't just supporters of Trump, I think one goal is that is just too much noise to withstand.
+To follow a tremendous guest, as Professor Dershowitz, but if I may dare and only add one thing to what he said, too, I mean, I said, because, and as you outlined the three or four points of what they hope to accomplish, I will tell you for people like myself and those that are around that I speak to who are otherwise ardent supporters of Trump, I think one goal is that is just too much noise to withstand.

-So I just pray that uh we stay the course and we stay uh we stay on the Trump train.
+So I just pray that we stay the course and we stay on the Trump train.

-I think that the when you look at Putin and and China and we know their territorial ambitions, but their overall ambitions, now that Joe Biden has abdicated America's role as the leader of the free world, they want to take full advantage of it, and they're doing so in real time.
+I think that when you look at Putin and China, and we know their territorial ambitions, but their overall ambitions, now that Joe Biden has abdicated America's role as the leader of the free world, they want to take full advantage of it, and they're doing so in real time.

 And they have both determined beyond any doubt that Joe Biden is cognitively compromised, and now is the perfect time for them to pursue all of these ambitions.

-They even want to replace the dollar uh with Chinese currency.
+They even want to replace the dollar with Chinese currency.

-And this is what happens when you elect a weak president that is more beholden to Green New Deal dealists and the climate alarm it's alarmist cult religious cult members, and that's what's happening.
+And this is what happens when you elect a weak president that is more beholden to Green New Deal dealists and the climate alarmist cult, religious cult members.

 Never mind his horrific economic, his horrific energy policies that are killing the average American today.

-Then you got twenty-five percent that are food insufficient, meaning they don't have enough money for food.
+Then you got 25% that are food insufficient, meaning they don't have enough money for food.

-You know, and you look at food banks around the country, so many of them, you know, the the they're seeing need they have not seen in decades of people needing assistance because nobody anticipated that Biden inflation would cost the average American household ten thousand dollars on average a year.
+So many of them, you know, they're seeing need they have not seen in decades of people needing assistance because nobody anticipated that Biden inflation would cost the average American household $10,000 on average a year.

 And these are very, very tough, unpredictable times.

-Um I'm just hoping that America sees that a weak cognitive mess as a president it can cannot be an option moving forward.
+I'm just hoping that America sees that a weak cognitive mess as a president cannot be an option moving forward.

 It can't.

-I don't I don't know what's gonna be left next.
+I don't know what's going to be left next.

-I think we have we are now a vulnerable country, and China is on the move and Russia is on the move, and the Iranian mules are on the move.
+I think we are now a vulnerable country and China is on the move and Russia is on the move and the Iranian mullahs are on the move.

 They picked a winner and they picked China and Russia and Iran.